USD Professor Discusses New Book, ‘The Family Cannon’

 Halina Duraj's stories are about a couple who emigrated from Poland to California after World War II.
 In America, they have a daughter.
 And it is daughter who we follow as she struggles to maintain her balance between Old World fears and New World dreams.

-Duraj's teaches creating writing at USD.
+Duraj teaches creative writing at USD.
 Her new book is called "The Family Cannon."

-Duraj says the collection is mostly fiction with some autobiographical roots
+Duraj said the collection is mostly fiction with some autobiographical roots.

-Scroll to 5:20 to hear Duraj read an excerpt from her book.
+Scroll to 5:20 on the audio to hear Duraj read an excerpt from her book.

 Please stay on topic and be as concise as possible.
 Leaving a comment means you agree to our Community Discussion Rules.
 We like civilized discourse.
 We don't like spam, lying, profanity, harassment or personal attacks.